mrnul/Chat/README.md

 # Chat
-Chat client and server using pyside6 and a simple protocol that is described below.
+Chat client and server using pyside6.
 Communication between Server and Client is done using simple json format.

+The first 4 bytes represend the length (n) of json data in bytes

+The next n bytes are the json data

 # Server side
 1. Server waits for connection